 I care deeply about Unitarian Universalism, particularly about fostering engaging worship and welcoming, warm communities within our liberal tradition.
 I believe that such congregations can not just nurture spiritual and emotional growth and healing, but by transforming lives, can equip people to heal our broken world.

 I was drawn to First Church's dance between its history as a Christian UU congregation, and its growing self-understanding as a theologically and spiritually diverse community drawing on the wider UU movement.
 We are in a moment of great potential to honor history and tradition while moving forward and welcoming change."

-Rev. Elizabeth lives in Roslindale with her rambunctious but lovable rescue dog, Lyuba, and two brave cats, Doppler and Houdini.
+Rev. Elizabeth lives in Malden with her girlfriend, Isadel, her rambunctious rescue dog, Lyuba, and two brave cats, Doppler and Houdini.

 Rev. Elizabeth is very interested in receiving feedback on her ministry.
 Whatever comments you have, positive, negative, or questioning, about the Sunday services or other aspects of her ministry to First Church, please speak with her directly or via email at minister [at] firstchurchjp [dot] org.

 July 14-20: Working

 July 28-Aug 3: Vacation